 Finally, we make it explicit that energy efficiency funding should not be used for rebating capital costs of non-efficiency technologies (e.g., purchase of a battery or self-generation technology).
 Instead, the energy efficiency funding is intended as an operational complement to potential capital funding from other sources.
+In response to comments from Cal Advocates on the proposed decision, we clarify that electric panel upgrades are an eligible technology, according to existing policy on fuel substitution energy efficiency measures, contained in D.19-08-009 and D.23-04-035.
 PAs must document the cost categories these funds have been used for in their annual reports.